DAOhaus/paper/README.md

 Daohaus is essentially built on the idea of it's members submitting proposals to use public funds, and gaining approval from the rest of it's members.
 The group is brought together around a specific idea or project, in which they hold a "token launch" allowing others to come onboard and to provide the startup costs needed to purchase the land, house, or whatever shared asset that is bringing them together.
 This token is then registered and members are made public along with how much interest they hold in the project.

 From there it is up to the community to propose projects, rules, or the removal of bad actors in the system.
-In essence, this is pure democratic governance -- but also allows for alternative forms of governance **as long as the people give their consent** and enhances participation, education, and accountability in the way the group is goverened.
+In essence, this is pure democratic governance -- but also allows for alternative forms of governance **as long as the people give their consent** and enhances participation, education, and accountability in the way the group is governed.

-Daohaus is a proving ground for the advantages of a "proposal" governance over our current "charasmatic representative" based system.
+Daohaus is a proving ground for the advantages of a "proposal" governance over our current "charismatic representative" based system.
 Up to this point it has been a relatively good way to govern, but one that is now becoming outdated and unnecessary with the maturity of certain technologies such as the internet and blockchain.

 Geed, corruption and incompetence cannot be solved by purely technical solutions, but I hope Daohaus will grow into a tool used to combat such evils.
-If you'd like to read more of my thoughts on the subject, please see the afterword where I briefly address the implications of this project on our coutries [financial](#financial), [policy](#policy) and [enforcement](#enforcement) practices.
+If you'd like to read more of my thoughts on the subject, please see the afterword where I briefly address the implications of this project on our countries [financial](#financial), [policy](#policy) and [enforcement](#enforcement) practices.

 In the same way that the Bauhaus <sup id="a2">[2](#f2)</sup> movement was characterized by a minimalist type of design, we also hope to simplify and minimize governance of shared community assets.